Our Curriculum Statement

 In 2018 we introduced the Pegasus Award for Year 3 and 4 children.
 Pegasus can remove barriers to learning and offer opportunities to people regardless of their age and ability.
 It provides a vehicle through which teachers, can reward effort and attainment in line with existing target-setting approaches.
 The children create their own targets to work towards and demonstrate their ability to persevere at a task, seeing it through to completion.
 This is a brilliant award for children to demonstrate their commitment towards learning, progressing and achieving and enables the children to become independent, good learners and build on their successes.

 Achievements and progress are tracked in all curriculum subjects.
 Termly tests and teacher assessments are used to assess progress in reading, writing, grammar, phonics and maths.
 This ensures the teachers know who is making good progress towards their targets and who needs some extra support.
+Progress and attainment in foundation subjects are also tracked using our assessment systems.

 Reporting to Parents